Scheduling Fall Courses

 - You may choose to earn a Business Law Concentration

-Review the College of Law course offerings for Fall 2020 as shown on the curricula page. (this page will be updated as warranted). and make a list of classes you wish to take.
+Review the College of Law course offerings for Fall 2021 as shown on the curricula page.
+(This page will be updated as the course schedule becomes available; if you don't see the courses for the semester you are enrolling in, please choose Fall of the previous year.)
+Make a list of classes you wish to take.
 You will want to make note of days and times to avoid conflicts.
-All LLM students are required to take US Legal System (3 credits) and Legal Research and Writing (3 credits) during fall semester.
-All other courses during your LLM are your choice.
-To plan for Spring 2021, you can review the course offerings from Spring 2020.
-There is also a tentative list of Spring 2021 classes listed on the Fall 2020 registration webpage.
+All LLM students are required to take U.S. Legal System (3 credits) and Legal Research and Writing (3 credits) during Fall semester.
+All other courses during your LLM experience are your choice.
+To plan for Spring 2022, you can review the course offerings from Spring 2021.

 Tips on Choosing Classes for your LLM Year